Hair porosity is a term used to refer to how well the hair strands are able to absorb and retain moisture .

 Another key thing you can do if you have low porosity hair is to practice the LOC method where you first apply a liquid which may be water or any water based leave-in conditioner followed by any carrier oil of choice and then a heavy cream such as sheabutter.
 The products have to be applied in layers in order to be effective.

 Normal porosity hair allows just the right amount of moisture to penetrate the hair as the cuticle layers are looser and it’s able to hold styles for longer.
-If you have medium porosity hair then you’re on the lucky side.
-Occasional protein treatments with protein deep conditioners will yield great benefits.
+If you have medium (normal) porosity hair then you’re on the lucky side.
+You should do a protein treatment once in about 6 weeks.

 How to care for high porosity hair